 Creating Dependent Filters

-Dependent Filters combine multiple dashboard filters into a hierarchy of dependent filters that affect each other from parent, to child, to grandchild and so on.
+Dependent Filters combine multiple dashboard filters into a hierarchy of filters where each filter shows only the options relevant to its parent filters.
 When you filter the parent filter, fewer options will be available in the child filter.

 Example Use Case

-The following example shows how using a dependent filter helps you easily focus information in a dashboard.
+The following example shows how using a dependent filter helps you easily narrow down the information in a dashboard.

 - Resort: Because Orlando was selected, only resorts in Orlando are displayed in the grandchild filter, such as Floridays, Buena Vista, Walt Disney World.
 In this example, the agent will select the Walt Disney World resort.

 - Hotel: Because Walt Disney World was selected, only the Hotels in Walt Disney World are displayed in the great-grandchild filter.

 Note: By default, filters are not dependent.
 Dependent Filters can be defined only from selection type filters.